 The Earthly Sanctuary

 9 Now even the first covenant had regulations for a service of worship and the earthly sanctuary.
-2 For a sacred tent was built and furnished: The first part—which contained the lampstand, the table, and the loaves of presentation—was called the Holy Place.
+2 For a sacred tent was built and then furnished: The first part—which contained the lampstand, the table, and the loaves of presentation—was called the Holy Place.
 3 And behind the second curtain there was a second room of the tent called the Holy of Holies.
-4 It contained a golden altar of incense and the Ark of the Covenant, overlaid on all sides with gold.
-In it were stored a golden jar that held the manna, Aaron’s rod that budded, and the tablets of the covenant.
-5 And above this1 were the cherubim of glory overshadowing the mercy seat.
-But of these things we cannot now speak in detail.
+4 It contained a golden altar of incense, and the Ark of the Covenant, which was overlaid with gold on all sides.
+In it were stored a golden jar containing the manna, the rod of Aaron that budded, and the tablets of the covenant.
+5 And above the Ark1 were the cherubim of glory overshadowing the mercy seat.
+But now is not the time to speak of these things in detail.

-6 Now when these things were thus prepared, the priests would continually enter into the first part of the tent, performing their sacred duties.
-7 But into the second part the high priest alone entered, once a year, and not without blood, which he offered for himself and for the sins of the people committed in ignorance.
-8 By this the Holy Spirit was signifying that the way into the Holiest of All was not yet made manifest so long as the first tabernacle still stood.
-9 This also serves as a symbol for the present time, in which both gifts and sacrifices are offered that cannot perfect the conscience of the worshiper— 10 seeing that they relate only to food and drink and various washings, mere physical regulations imposed until the time of reformation.
+6 Now once such preparations had been made, the priests would regularly enter into the first part of the tent, performing their sacred duties.
+7 But into the second part the high priest alone would enter, once a year, and not without blood, which he offered for himself and for the sins of the people committed in ignorance.
+8 By this the Holy Spirit was signifying that as long as the first tabernacle was still standing, the way into the holy places had not yet been disclosed.
+9 This also serves to symbolize the present time, in which gifts and sacrifices that cannot perfect the conscience of the worshiper are still being offered up, 10 related as they are only to food and drink and various washings: mere physical regulations imposed until the time of reformation.

 The Heavenly Sanctuary

-11 But when Christ appeared as a High Priest of the good things that have come,2 he entered through the greater and more perfect tabernacle, a tabernacle not made with human hands, that is, not of this creation.
-12 And not through the blood of goats and calves, but through His own blood He entered the Most Holy Place once for all, having obtained eternal redemption.
-13 For if the blood of bulls and goats, and the ashes of a heifer, all sprinkling the unclean, sanctify for the purification of the flesh, 14 how much more shall the blood of Christ, who, through the eternal Spirit, offered Himself without blemish to God, cleanse your conscience from dead works to serve the living God?
-15 And for this reason He is the Mediator of a new testament, since now a death has occurred in payment for the transgressions committed under the first covenant, so that those who are called may receive the promise of the eternal inheritance.
+11 But when Christ appeared as the high priest of the good things that now have come,2 he entered through the greater and more perfect tabernacle, a tabernacle not made with human hands (that is, not belonging to this creation).
+12 Nor was it through the blood of goats and calves, but rather through his own blood that he entered the holy places once and for all, having obtained for us eternal redemption.
+13 For if the blood of bulls and goats, and the ashes of a heifer sprinkled on the ceremonially unclean, sanctify people in such a way as to purify the flesh, 14 how much more will the blood of Christ—who, through the eternal Spirit, offered himself without blemish to God—cleanse your conscience from dead works to serve the living God?
+15 And this is why he is the mediator of a new testament,3 since now a death has occurred to pay for the transgressions committed under the first testament, so that those who are called may receive the promise of an4 eternal inheritance.

 A New Testament

-16 For where there is a testament, there must of necessity be the death of the testator.3 17 For a testament takes effect only after men are dead, since it carries no force at all so long as the testator lives.
-18 Therefore not even the first covenant was inaugurated without blood.
-19 For when Moses had proclaimed every commandment of the Law to the people, he took the blood of calves and goats—along with water and scarlet wool and hyssop—and sprinkled both the book itself and all the people, 20 saying, “This is the blood of the covenant which God has commanded you.”4 21And in the same way he sprinkled both the tabernacle and all the vessels of the ministry with blood.
+16 For where there is a testament, there must of necessity be the death of the testator.5 17 For a testament takes effect only at the moment of death, since it carries no force at all so long as the testator is still alive.
+18 This is why not even the first testament was inaugurated without blood.
+19 For when Moses had proclaimed every commandment of the Law to the people, he took the blood of calves and goats—along with water, scarlet wool, and hyssop—and sprinkled both the book itself and all the people, 20 saying, “This is the blood of the covenant which God has commanded you.”6 21And in the same way he sprinkled both the tabernacle and all the vessels for ministry with blood.
 22 Indeed, according to the Law, almost all things are purified with blood, and without the shedding of blood there is no forgiveness of sin.

-23 Therefore it was necessary that the copies of the things in the heavens should be purified with such things as these, but the heavenly things themselves with sacrifices better than these.
-24 For Christ did not enter holy places made with human hands—which are mere copies of the true—but into heaven itself, now to appear in the presence of God for us.
-25 Nor did He do so that He should offer Himself often, as the high priest enters the Most Holy Place year by year with the blood of another, 26 for then He would have had to suffer over and again since the foundation of the world.
-But now, once, at the end of the ages, He has appeared to put away sin by the sacrifice of Himself.
-27 And inasmuch as it is appointed for men to die once, and after that to face judgment, 28 so also Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin, but to bring complete salvation to those who eagerly wait for Him.
+23 For this reason it was necessary that the representation of the things in the heavens be purified with such sacrifices,7 but the heavenly things themselves with better sacrifices than these.
+24 For Christ did not enter holy places made with human hands—mere representations of the true—but into heaven itself, now to appear in the presence of God for us.
+25 Nor did he do so in order to offer himself over and again—much as the high priest does when he enters into the holy places year by year with the blood of another— 26 for then Christ would have had to suffer repeatedly since the founding of the world.
+But now—once and for all at the end of the ages—he has appeared to put away sin through the sacrifice of himself.
+27 And just as it is appointed for men to die once and then face judgment,8 28 so too Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin, but to bring full salvation to those who eagerly wait for him.